ThinkUpLLC/makerbase/README.md

 Use the code editor and git client of your choice on your host machine.
 Edit files in the makerbase directory.

+### Offline Sign-in

+For offline development when you don't have access to Twitter.com, go to makerbase.dev and add fl=<makerbase_user_uid> to the URL to "sign in" as that user.

+For example, to fake a login as @makerbase, go to http://makerbase.dev/?fl=48cmyk

 ## Tools

 Adminer database admin: